mxaddict/www.codedmaster.com/content/ttk/quest-app/02-reading-input.md

      this time.

 5. The final `println!` loop:
-   - This is the same as in `01-displaying-output.md`!
+   - This is the same as in Chapter 01!
 It goes through our `quests` list (which now might include your new quest!) and prints each one out.

 Now your Quest App can both _read_ new quest ideas and _show_ you all your quests!
 Fantastic progress!